Move Games to Another Drive/PC

 How to Transfer Games from C Drive to D Drive?

-Many people want to move games from C drive to D drive.
+If you are also facing the same problem, running out of space or you want to move games from C drive to D drive, then we are here to help.
 To do that, you must follow some step-by-step guidelines so that you can successfully transfer the full game data.
-This part of the article will show you the solutions on how to transfer games from C drive to D drive.

 You can follow these steps to move games from C drive to D drive with this powerful software: